Frequently asked questions (FAQs)

 Epic Games has committed to providing financial grants to creative, noteworthy, and innovative projects built in and around Unreal Engine or projects that enhance the open source 3D graphics ecosystem.

-Our average grants range from $5,000 to $250,000, with some extraordinary projects receiving up to $500,000!
-Projects selected cover a variety of endeavors from game development, architecture projects, and film production, to educational uses and software tool development.
-No matter what size grant you receive, you will continue to own your IP and will be free to publish it however you wish.
+Our average grants range from $5,000 to $75,000, with some extraordinary projects receiving up to $150,000!
+You will continue to own your IP and may publish it however you wish.

 Simply put, we succeed when you succeed.
 We’re incredibly proud of the Unreal Engine community and want to do what we can to grow it.